Nasrallah’s Assassination Puts Hezbollah and the Unification of the arenas in a Critical Moment

 Israel’s assassination of Hezbollah Secretary-General Hassan Nasrallah on September 27 marks a critical moment for the movement now caught between regaining its balance or immediately responding to the Israeli campaign to remove Lebanese Hezbollah as a force in the region.
 In addition to its leader Nasrallah, the air strike also killed more than 20 other Hezbollah leaders, including its third-ranking commander, Ali Alkararki, as well as a number of leaders of Iran’s Islamic Revolutionary Guard Corps, such as its deputy commander, Abbas Nilforoushan.

 Israel employed 85 bunker-busting bombs, each weighing a ton and capable of penetrating down to 230 feet underground.
 Only hours before the attack began, Israeli Prime Minister Benjamin Netanyahu warned world leaders at the United Nations that Israel “will continue degrading Hezbollah until our objectives are met.”
-This raises urgent questions about Hezbollah’s position in the confrontation, Iran’s approach towards one of its key allies, and the responses from other parties in the “Unity of Arenas.”
+This raises urgent questions about Hezbollah’s position in the confrontation, Iran’s approach towards one of its key allies, and the responses from other parties in the “Unification of the arenas.”
 The answers hinge on the nature of the forthcoming reactions to Nasrallah’s assassination.

 Hezbollah’s Current Ground Position